AtmoOmen/LiveMarkdown.Avalonia/README.md

 > This library currently only supports `Append` and `Clear` operations on the Markdown content, which is enough for LLM streaming scenarios.

 > [!WARNING]
-> Known issue: Avalonia 11.3.5 and above changed text layout behavior, which may cause some text offset issues in certain scenarios. e.g. code inline has extra bottom margin, wried italic font rendering, etc.
+> Known issue: Avalonia 11.3.5 and 11.3.6 changed text layout behavior, which may cause some text offset issues in certain scenarios. e.g. code inline has extra bottom margin, wried italic font rendering, etc.
+>
+> Please use 11.3.0 ~ 11.3.4 or >= 11.3.7 to avoid this problem.

 ## ✈️ Roadmap